miskatul-anwar/Olikbochon/README.md

 - Fingerspelled English alphabet only — no full ASL/BdSL word signs, numbers, or dynamic gestures.
 - Camera-only input; no path for processing an uploaded video file.
 - Spell correction is a simple per-word dictionary lookup, with no grammar- or context-aware correction.
-- The `process/` training pipeline writes its outputs locally and requires a manual copy step into `core/model/` and `core/data/`.
+- The `process/` training pipeline writes its outputs locally and requires a manual copy step for the trained classifier into `core/model/`; the dataset (`process/data/data.pickle`) stays in `process/` and is not used by the runtime app.

 ---